$p$-wave superconductivity and Josephson current in $p$-wave unconventional magnet/$s$-wave superconductor hybrid systems: Summary and Conclusion

-In Ref.\ \cite{NagaePRB2025,SunZTPRB2025}, zero-energy flat bands were also reported by using the other PUM model~\cite{hellenes2024P}.
-Although our results were demonstrated in the PUM model suggested in Ref.\ \cite{BrekkePRL2024}, the qualitative results are the same as Ref.\ \cite{NagaePRB2025,SunZTPRB2025}.
-It means that nodal structures shown in Figs.~\ref{fig:2} (b)(c) and Figs.~\ref{fig:3} (b)(c) are defined by winding numbers, and these zero-energy flat bands are also topologically protected.
+In Ref.\ \cite{NagaePRB2025,SunZTPRB2025}, zero-energy flat bands have also been reported by using the other PUM model~\cite{hellenes2024P}.
+Our results have been demonstrated in the PUM model suggested in Ref.\ \cite{BrekkePRL2024}, and the qualitative results are the same as Ref.\ \cite{NagaePRB2025,SunZTPRB2025}.
+Although the model Hamiltonian and the electronic structure in Refs.~\cite{hellenes2024P,LeePRL2025} are different, the noncollinear spin structures that describe the $p$-wave unconventional magnets are essentially the same.
+It means that nodal structures shown in Figs.~\ref{fig:2} (b)(c) and Figs.~\ref{fig:3} (b)(c) are defined by winding numbers, and these zero-energy flat bands are also topologically protected~\cite{SatoPRB2011}, and we have obtained a similar behavior, even though we have used a simpler model~\cite{BrekkePRL2024}.
+Hence, the model in Ref.~\cite{BrekkePRL2024} can also capture the essential physics caused by noncollinear spin structures of $p$-wave unconventional magnetism, and our conclusion does not change qualitatively, even though we choose a different model Hamiltonian.
 In addition, we expect that both the even-frequency spin-singlet even-parity pair amplitude also coexist with spin-triplet $p$-wave superconductivity in Ref.\ \cite{NagaePRB2025,SunZTPRB2025}.
 Indeed, the Josephson current in our results can also be demonstrated by using the other PUM model~\cite{hellenes2024P}.

-For the future perspective, PUM-SC/PUM/spin-singlet $s$-wave SC and PUM-SC/PUM/PUM-SC Josephson junctions can be considered to access the realistic situations in experiments.
+As a future perspective, PUM-SC/PUM/spin-singlet $s$-wave SC and PUM-SC/PUM/PUM-SC Josephson junctions can be considered to access realistic situations in experiments.
 Then, since even-frequency spin-singlet even-parity pairings affect the Josephson current, as we demonstrated, the research of $s$-wave SC/PUM/$s$-wave SC junctions is needed to unveil the role of $p$-wave magnetic order.
 In Ref.\ \cite{fukaya2024}, the Josephson currents were also obtained in $s$-wave SC/PUM/$s$-wave junctions with the simplified PUM model.
 Thus, adopting effective PUM models~\cite{BrekkePRL2024,hellenes2024P} can support an experimental perspective in Josephson junctions with PUM.